Long hours are synonymous with an architecture job, so much so that it has become intrinsic to the office culture.

 Now, this is a sensitive topic among us designers as ‘talent’ is truly subjective and cannot be quantified.
 Some individuals indeed have a natural flair for architecture and design, but one can also develop these skills over time.

-For some, it takes more effort than the others, but consistent practice can and will lead to perfection.
+For some, it takes more effort than others, but consistent practice can and will lead to perfection.

 That said, we don’t believe that excellent architects are born.
 Years and years of training, skill development, and hands-on practice lead you to success.
 Obviously, you won’t turn into an expert overnight; you need to learn the basics and engage in the creative process a little every day.